Testimony from Pastor Jamie Sanks

 Our vision for The House of God is to be a multiracial/multiethnic church family of ministers of reconciliation and a house of prayer for all the nations.

-We envision breaking down barriers that prevent the Body of Christ from genuinely worshipping and fellowshipping together; barriers such as: political, racial, religious, class, economic, residential or geographical segregation, denominational, age, sex, etc. Simply put: we envision being bridge builders in a world of barriers and divisions.
+We envision breaking down barriers that prevent the Body of Christ from genuinely worshipping and fellowshipping together; barriers such as: political, racial, religious, class, economic, residential, or geographical segregation, denominational, age, sex, etc. Simply put, beloved, we envision being bridge builders in a world of barriers and divisions.

-Our long-term vision is to be a launching pad for a Christian School (K-12) and a Christian university to educate Christians to become more effective teachers, pastors, preachers, and ministers of reconciliation for the glory of God.
+Our long-term vision is to be a launching pad for a K-12 Christian School (Bright Destiny Learning Center) and a Christian university (Bright Destiny, Inc) to educate Christians to become more effective disciples, teachers, pastors, preachers, and ministers of reconciliation for the glory of God.